-Adhere to the “do no harm” rule, ignore emotionally-charged marketing schemes, stick to nutritional facts.
-Consider staying with a reputable manufacturer or even upgrade to one of their prescription diets.
+Adhere to the “do no harm” rule, ignore emotionally charged marketing schemes, stick to nutritional facts.
+Consider staying with a reputable manufacturer or even upgrading to one of their prescription diets.
 If you opt for a different OTC diet you can still take the “do no harm” initiative by doing the following:

 Contact the food manufacturer and ask them the following questions (published by WSAVA):

-AAFCO CERTIFIED: Are you diets tested and formulated by AAFCO standards.
+AAFCO CERTIFIED: Are your diets tested and formulated by AAFCO standards.